ddrscott/editor/README.md

 - **Shareable Spaces** - Share any space URL for instant collaboration
 - **Quick Start Grid** - One-click buttons for 20 popular languages on the landing page
 - **Custom Filename URLs** - Create spaces with specific filenames via `/new/{filename}`
-- **Code Execution** - Run Java and Python code directly in the browser
+- **Code Execution** - Run Java, Python, PostgreSQL, and DuckDB directly in the browser

 ## Quick Start URLs